 Alcobaça Abbey's Nave

-The Reliquary Chapel is a stunning feature of the New Sacristy, known for its exceptional beauty and nicknamed the "Mirror of Heaven" by Reynaldo dos Santos.
-Abbot Constantino de Sampaio oversaw its construction from 1669 to 1672, and its interior is arranged in an octagonal layout.
-The entire space is adorned with gilded wood carvings strikingly illuminated by natural light pouring in through skylights in the cupola ceiling.
+The Reliquary Chapel, housed within the New Sacristy, stands as a testament to exquisite beauty, earning the moniker "Mirror of Heaven."
+Constructed under the supervision of Abbot Constantino de Sampaio from 1669 to 1672, its octagonal layout is resplendently embellished with gilded wood carvings, illuminated by natural light filtering through skylights in the cupola ceiling.

-Immediately to the left inside the church is the Hall of Kings (Sala dos Reis) which today serves as the ticket office for the monastery.
-The room dates from the 17th century.
-The walls are adorned with azulejo tiles depicting the siege of Santarém, Dom Afonso's vow, and the founding of the monastery.
-Standing on their pedestals halfway up the walls are the sculptures which give the room its name.
-Carved by the resident monks, the statues represent virtually every King of Portugal until Dom José, who died in 1777.
+Adjacent to the church's entrance is the Hall of Kings (Sala dos Reis), functioning as the monastery's ticket office.
+Dating back to the 17th century, the room boasts azulejo tiles depicting historical events, including the siege of Santarém and the founding of the monastery.
+Adorning the walls are statues crafted by resident monks, representing nearly every king of Portugal up to Dom José, who passed away in 1777.

-Next to the kitchens, the Refectory is a cavernous vaulted chamber where the monks ate in silence.
-In the western wall, there is an arched staircase that leads to a beautiful pulpit.
-Monks used to read passages from the Bible here to help with their digestion.
+Adjacent to the kitchens stands the Refectory, a vast vaulted chamber where monks dined in silence.
+An arched staircase in the western wall leads to a picturesque pulpit, where passages from the Bible were recited to aid digestion.

-The dormitory is a similar large gothic vaulted room where the monks slept, except for the abbot, who had his own private quarters.
-In the 1930s partitions dividing the individual cells in the dormitory were removed.
+The dormitory, resembling a cavernous gothic vaulted hall, provided sleeping quarters for monks, with the abbot occupying his own private quarters.
+In the 1930s, partitions separating individual cells in the dormitory were removed to create a more communal space.

 Low Season: 09h30 - 18h00, High Season: 09h30 - 19h00.